 Our key stage 3 (KS3) sessions at The LookOut, Hyde Park bring learning to life for young people aged 11 to 14 years.
 Uncover, discover and be inspired by the natural world!

-You can book either a half or full-day depending on which sessions you choose from the list below.
+You can book either a half or full-day session.
+Two half day sessions may be combined to make a full day.
+In the list below sessions are half day length unless otherwise stated.
 Once you’ve selected your sessions, just fill in our enquiry form and we can arrange your visit.